 Make or update your channel trailer.
 Just like on Netflix or at the cinema, trailers are a great way to encourage new people to engage with your content.
 This is a great place to include some of your ‘best of’ content, as well as some extra funny footage from your blooper reel.
 It’s best to show people what your channel is about rather than tell them so repurposing this content will work well.

 Remember, don’t make your trailer too long and make sure you include a hook in the first few seconds to pique people’s interest.
 Check out the Try Guys’ trailer for inspo below – 2.7 million views.

 A great way to inject new life into your repurposed content is by using a winning soundtrack.
 This can give your content more energy or help bring a collection of video snippets together.
-It’s sad that up until now it wasn’t possible to use popular, recognisable music in videos on YouTube.. but that’s all changed now!
+It’s sad that up until now it wasn’t possible to use popular, recognizable music in videos on YouTube.. but that’s all changed now!
 Check out music licensing platform, Lickd.
-There’s a library of over 800,000 tracks from recognised artists that are totally claims-free.
+There’s a library of over 1 million tracks from recognizable artists that are totally claims-free.
 Whaaat?
 Yep, it’s true.
 Even better?
 Your first track has a 25% discount!